Switching to Walthers Heavyweights

 After reading Jeff Wilson’s book Express, Mail & Merchandise Service, I wanted to include a mail train in my operations, but I didn’t think the P&LE had one (still not sure), and I figured if the B&O did, they probably ran it to their own station, not the P&LE terminal I’m planning to model.
 But while reading Harry Stegmaier’s 1997 book, Baltimore & Ohio Passenger Service, 1945-1971 – Volume 2: The Route of the Capitol Limited in March this year, I learned that the B&O did run a pair of steam-powered mail and express trains over the P&LE in 1949: Trains 31 and 32, operating every day except Mondays and days after holidays, starting in 1948.
 Prior to that, 31 and 32 used the B&O station across the river.

-After reading about the trains in Stegmaier’s book, I looked them up in my October 1949 copy of the B&O Through Passenger Train Consist Book, a PDF I purchased from the B&O Railroad Historical Society in August 2021.
+After reading about the trains in Stegmaier’s book, I looked them up in my October 1949 copy of the B&O Through Passenger Train Consist Book No. 12, a PDF I purchased from the B&O Railroad Historical Society in August 2021.
 Both trains would carry several baggage cars, an express reefer and a rider car.
-Train 31, which departed Washington at midnight, would arrive in Pittsburgh at 8:15 AM with seven baggage …
+Train 31, which departed Washington at midnight, would arrive in Pittsburgh at 8:15 AM with …

 Continue Reading →